jareksedy/WebOSClient/README.md

 [![Cocoapods Compatible](https://img.shields.io/badge/cocoapods-Compatible-brightgreen.svg)](https://cocoapods.org/pods/SVGView)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 WebOSClient is a Swift library designed to facilitate communication with Smart TVs running WebOS, such as LG TVs.
-It provides a convenient interface to connect to the TV, send commands, and manage various TV functionalities.
+It provides a convenient interface to connect to the TV, send commands, and manage various TV-related functionalities.

 To use this package, ensure that both the client device and the TV are connected to the same Wi-Fi network.